 And at Children's Cancer Hospital, your child benefits from the resources and expertise of one of the nation's top cancer centers.

-It is sometimes used in conjunction with chemotherapy to treat large areas, or to minimize discomfort caused by cancerous lymph nodes that are affecting nearby organs or structures.
-In can also be used to treat tumors that have formed in the central nervous system.
+Doctors sometimes use radiation therapy along with chemotherapy to treat large areas or to minimize discomfort caused by cancerous lymph nodes that are affecting nearby organs or structures.
+It can also be used to treat tumors that have formed in the central nervous system.

 Treatment at MD Anderson